-Six years ago, for the first time, we published a list of milestones on the longest day of the year, and it’s become a tradition to update it and feature it on the home page.
+Eight years ago, for the first time, we published a list of milestones on the longest day of the year, and it’s become a tradition to update it and feature it on the home page.
 Here is this year’s summer solstice ski season calendar update.
-Notable this season was the incredible effort Killington made to reach June.
+Notable recently has the incredible effort Killington made to reach June.

 We try to find ways to continually move NYSB forward to keep it.
-One of our goals for this past year was to more fully embrace the summer and you may have noticed some steps we’ve taken in that direction.
-We’re excited about two miles of mtb single track we built at NYSB headquarters and we’re working to post more climbing in the off-season too.
+One of our goals is to more fully embrace the summer.
+We’re excited about two miles of mtb single track we built at NYSB headquarters and we’re working to post more in the off-season.
 Still, can’t seem to get away from the phrase “off-season” but we are working on it.